greenelab/deep-review/sections/05_treat.md

 performer on only 9 of 15 targets, and in some cases there was little separation between DeepTox and the second best method on those 9 tasks.
-A reliance on AUC ROC `TODO: define here?` for the evaluation (see Discussion) further hinders the ability to declare Tox21 as a deep learning success story.
+A reliance on AUC ROC `TODO: define here?` for the evaluation (see Discussion) further hinders the ability to declare Tox21 as an outright success for deep learning.

 In retrospect, the nuanced Tox21 performance may be more reflective of the practical challenges encountered in ligand-based chemical screening than the